wp-plugins/ajax-event-calendar/readme.txt

 = I want to grant calendar rights to a user without giving them access to all blog administrative menus = Install a Capabilities/Roles management plugin, such as [Members](http://wordpress.org/extend/plugins/members/), and assign the capabilities listed in the plugin description, to existing or newly created roles.

+= Is there a way to configure the WordPress to allow users that come to the site to can register and create their own events (so not every event would need to be created by the administrator)? =
+Absolutely!
+If you allow users to self-register and you'll need to change WordPress settings so that the default role assigned to new users is Calendar Contributor.

 = What happens when the plugin is deleted? =
 The event and category databases, custom roles, plugin capabilities, plugin options and widget settings are **permanently removed**.